open-edge-insights/eii-core/README.md

 $ ./etcd_capture.sh
 ```

-# Build and Run EIS PCB video/timeseries use cases
+# Build and Run EII PCB video/timeseries use cases

   ---
   > **Note:**
   > * If `ia_visualizer` service is enabled in the [docker-compose.yml](build/docker-compose.yml) file, please
-     run command `$ xhost +` in the terminal before starting EIS stack, this is a one time configuration.
+     run command `$ xhost +` in the terminal before starting EII stack, this is a one time configuration.
      This is needed by `ia_visualizer` service to render the UI
-  > * For running EIS services in IPC mode, make sure that the same user should be there in publisher and subscriber.
+  > * For running EII services in IPC mode, make sure that the same user should be there in publisher and subscriber.
      If publisher is running as root (eg: VI, VA), then the subscriber also need to run as root.
-     In [docker-compose.yml](build/docker-compose.yml) if `user: ${EIS_UID}` is in publisher service, then the
+     In [docker-compose.yml](build/docker-compose.yml) if `user: ${EII_UID}` is in publisher service, then the
-     same `user: ${EIS_UID}` has to be in subscriber service.
+     same `user: ${EII_UID}` has to be in subscriber service.
 If the publisher doesn't have the user specified like above,
      then the subscriber service should not have that too.
   > * In case multiple VideoIngestion or VideoAnalytics services are needed to be launched, then the
      [docker-compose.yml](build/docker-compose.yml) file can be modified with the required configurations and